kivy/kivy-ios/README.rst

    Python dynamic modules and will remove needed symbols.

 #.
 By default, the iOS package compiles binaries for all processor
-   architectures, namely x86, x86_64, armv7 and arm64 as per the guidelines from
-   Apple.
-You can reduce the size of your ipa significantly by removing the x86 and x86_64 architectures as they are usually used only for the emulator.
+   architectures, namely x86_64, armv7 and arm64 as per the guidelines from Apple.
+You can reduce the size of your ipa significantly by removing the x86_64 architecture as they are used only for the emulator.

    The procedure is to first compile/build all the host recipes as is::

-       ./toolchain.py build hostpython
+       ./toolchain.py build hostpython3

    Then build all the rest of the recipes using --arch=armv7 --arch=arm64 arguments as follows::

-       ./toolchain.py build kivy --arch=armv7 --arch=arm64
+       ./toolchain.py build python3 kivy --arch=armv7 --arch=arm64

    Note that these packages will not run in the iOS emulators, so use them only for deployment.